bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DepthRange_0NQ19_ZHX2QfMh8143pjcc/Documentation.md

-Upper and bottom depth for certain geological information
+Upper and bottom depth for certain geological information.